solliancenet/azure-sql-db-rag-langchain-chainlit/README.md

 ### Azure Functions (optional)

 In order to automate the process of generating the embeddings, you can use the Azure Functions.
 Thanks to [Azure SQL Trigger Binding](https://learn.microsoft.com/azure/azure-functions/functions-bindings-azure-sql-trigger), it is possible to have tables monitored for changes and then react to those changes by executing some code in the Azure Function itself.
-As a result it is possible to automate the process of generating the embeddings and storing them in the database.
+As a result, it is possible to automate the process of generating the embeddings and storing them in the database.

-In a perfect microservices architecture, the Azure Functions are written in C#, but you can easily create the same solutoin using Python, Node.js or any other supported language.
+In a perfect microservices architecture, the Azure Functions are written in C#, but you can easily create the same solution using Python, Node.js or any other supported language.

 The Azure Functions solution is in the `azure-functions` folder.
 Move into the folder, then create a `local.settings.json` starting from the provided `local.settings.json.example` file and fill it with your own values.
 Then run the Azure Functions locally (make sure to have the [Azure Function core tools](https://learn.microsoft.com/en-us/azure/azure-functions/functions-run-local) installed):